hkujy/LinJuanJuan/RemarksOnRestoreAlgorithm.md

 # TODO
 1. write the solution to update the neighbour operators
 2. create the example of sioux fall network
+3. print the two ave converge in one figure or just print the ave results in a txt file
+4. create a realse mode for ga

 # Remarks